-We have audited the accompanying consolidated statement of financial condition of Oppenheimer & Co.
-Inc. and subsidiaries (the "Company") as of December 31, 2021, and the related notes (collectively referred to as the "financial statement").
-In our opinion, the financial statement presents fairly, in all material respects, the financial position of the Company as of December 31, 2021, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying consolidated balance sheet of Oppenheimer & Co.
+Inc. and subsidiaries (the "Company") as of December 31, 2022, and the related notes (collectively referred to as the "financial statement").
+In our opinion, the financial statement presents fairly, in all material respects, the financial position of the Company as of December 31, 2022, in conformity with accounting principles generally accepted in the United States of America.